 How to Rotate the Axis Labels on a Seaborn Plot

 If the labels on the axis’ are long, we may want to rotate them for readability.
 It’s quite simple to rotate the axis labels on the regplot object.
 Here we rotate labels on the x-axis 90 degrees:

 ax = sns.regplot(x='wt', y='mpg', data=df) for item in ax.get_xticklabels(): item.set_rotation(90)

 Scatter Plot Using Seaborn lmplot Method

-In this section we are going to cover Seaborn’s lmplot method.
-This method enables us create grouped Scatter plots with a regression line.
+In this section, we are going to cover Seaborn’s lmplot method.
+This method enables us to create grouped Scatter plots with a regression line.